Crio-Bytes/Function_Call_Stack-Reference/README.md

 # Introduction

-Understand how the function call variables are represented and stored on the stack.
+To Understand how the function call variables are represented and stored on the stack.

 ## Background
 Process stack and heap are foundational concepts in computer science.
 Whenever a process runs, its memory is organized into a bunch of segments including heap and stack.

-> Refer to the `Process_Memory_Layout` diagram in the repo.
+> Refer to the `Process_Memory_Layout` diagram in the repo folder `images`.

 ## Stack
 The stack area contains the program (function call) stack, a LIFO structure, typically located in the higher parts of memory.
 A "stack pointer" register tracks the top of the stack; it is adjusted each time a value is "pushed" onto the stack.
 The set of values pushed for one function call is termed a "stack frame" or an “activation record”.
 A stack frame consists at minimum of a return address.
 Automatic/local variables are also allocated on the stack.